iLink-CyberShARE/workflow-cwl-public/README.md

     localhost run server (development mode): > py manage.py run (windows)
     API documentation will be locally available at http://localhost:5004/workflow-cwl/docs/

-## Acknowledgements
+## Testing
-This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1835897.
-This work used resources from Cyber-ShARE Center of Excellence, which is supported by NSF Grant number HRD-1242122.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.
+The tests folder in this repository contains input and output files used as an abstract test case and the SWIM (http://purl.org/swim) case study.
+You may use the abstract sample files for quick demo purposes.

 ## Contributors
 Raul Alejandro Vargas Acosta
 Luis Garnica Chavira
 Natalia Villanueva-Rosales
 Deana D. Pennington

+## Acknowledgements
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 1835897.
+This work used resources from Cyber-ShARE Center of Excellence, which is supported by NSF Grant number HRD-1242122.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.

 ## License
 GNU GENERAL PUBLIC LICENSE v3.0